dvreeze/ocp-java-17-learning/doc/chapter06-class-design.md

 *Constructors* look like methods, except that:
 * constructors have *no return type*
-* constructors have the *same name as the class* to which it belongs (case-sensitive, as always in Java)
+* constructors have the *same name as the class* to which they belong (case-sensitive, as always in Java)

 So constructors are easy to distinguish syntactically from methods (if we look carefully).